Werribee River: Fishing

 Werribee River holds fish all along its course, most of which are at the mouth of the river into Port Phillip Bay in the estuary.
 This area is best fished for southern black bream.

 Features and highlights

+The Werribee River is a regulated river system, with two dams on the river itself (Pykes Creek Reservoir and Melton Reservoir) and one on a tributary (Merrimu Reservoir on Pyrites Creek).
+These supply irrigation water to horticultural and vegetable farming users in Bacchus Marsh and Werribee South.